verana-labs/verifiable-trust-vpr-spec/versions/v4/spec.md

 - `operator` (account): (Signer) signature must be verified.
 - [[AUTHZ-CHECK]](#authz-check-common-authorization-and-fee-grant-checks) MUST pass for this (`corporation`, `operator`) pair and this message type.
 - if `digest` is not present, abort.
+- if `digest` is longer than 256 characters, abort.

 ###### [MOD-DI-MSG-1-2-2] Store Digest fee checks